paaliaq/tradingapi/README.md

 # tradingapi

-This repo defines classes for placing trades through various trading apis, among others Alpaca and IG.
+This repo defines classes for placing trades through various trading apis, among others Alpaca and Interactive brokers.

 ## Project Organization

 ```
-├── notebooks               <- Notebooks named like `YYYYMMDD-filename.ipynb`
+├── notebooks               <- Notebooks used for demo purposes
+├── src                     <- Source for project
-├── src                     <- Package of this project
+│    └──┰── tradingapi      <- Package of this project
 │       ├── base            <- Subpackage defining the contract with all trading APIs
 │       ├── alpaca          <- Subpackage for Alpaca trading API
-│   └── ig                  <- Subpackage for IG trading API
+│       └── ig              <- Subpackage for Interactive broker trading API
 ├── tests                   <- Unit tests for src/
 ├── .config                 <- All config.json files belong in this folder
 ├── README.md               <- The top-level README for developers using this project